 Logistics and manufacturing industries lead the way in offering and sustaining ‘good jobs’ in the Inland Empire.
 They also contain a disproportionate share of the region’s good jobs, especially for workers who do not have a bachelor’s degree.

-To understand big role both of these industries play in creating good jobs, or jobs that provide middle-class wages and benefits consider the following:
+To understand the big role both of these industries play in creating good jobs, or jobs that provide middle-class wages and benefits, consider the following: